bitrise-io/devcenter/_articles/reviews/expose.md

 Once the env var is exposed, you can use it like any other env var.
 In Bash you can reference the previous environment example as `$MY_RELEASE_NOTE`.

 You can use these exposed env vars in the inputs of other Steps as well.
-For example, the `HockeyApp iOS / Android Deploy` Step has a `Notes attached to the deploy` input field where you can reference the previous example variable.
-Insert `$MY_RELEASE_NOTE` into the input field like: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).
+For example, the `HockeyApp iOS / Android Deploy` Step has a `notes` input field where you can reference the previous example variable.
+Insert `$MY_RELEASE_NOTE` into the input like so: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).

-A simple example, exposing the release note and then using it in another `Script step`, and in a `Slack step`:
+Here is another example where we're exposing the release note and then using it in another `Scrip` and in a `Send a Slack message` Step.

     format_version: 1.1.0
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git